eigenfoo-archives/just-another-neural-net/README.md

   testing

 The dataset is the famous iris flower dataset first introduced by Ronald Fisher in 1936.
-The dataset consists of 50 observations of 3 species of iris (setosa, virginica and versicolor).
-Each observation consists of 4 features: the lengths and widths of the petals and sepals of each flower.
+The dataset consists of 50 observations of 3 species of iris flower (_setosa_, _virginica_ and _versicolor_).
+Each observation consists of 4
+features: petal length, petal width, sepal length and sepal width.

 The data was shuffled and split into a training set of 100 observations, and a testing set of 50 observations.
-The learning rate was 0.5, and the number of epochs was 50.
+The learning rate was 0.5, and the number of epochs was 100.
 The network consisted of 4 input nodes, 5 hidden nodes and 3 output nodes.
-This produced a fairly good results, even in spite of the small amount of data available.
+This produced surprisingly good results, with all performance statistics upwards of 90%, even in spite of the small amount of data available.

 The dataset was collected from scikit-learn's `sklearn.datasets` module, and manually manipulated into the format described in the specification.
 The initial